-1) The Bachelor Project

-The Bachelor Project is a Synthesis Portfolio within an area of the core curriculum based on the students' specialization and career path.

-The student must independently prepare a timetable for the project.
-The student has 4 weeks to complete the project.
-The date for project hand-in is announced at the start of the semester.

-2) Bachelor Report
+- 1) The Bachelor Project - The Bachelor Project is a Synthesis Portfolio within an area of the core curriculum based on the students' specialization and career path. - The student must independently prepare a timetable for the project.
+The date for project hand-in is announced at the start of the semester. - 2) Bachelor Report